guifel/nocust-client-doc/README.md

 # Getting Started

-The `nocust-client-library` allows you to interact with the [NOCUST](https://liquidity.network/NOCUST_Liquidity_Network_Paper.pdf) commit-chain.
+The `nocust-client-library` allows you to interact with the [NOCUST](https://liquidity.network/NOCUST_Liquidity_Network_Paper.pdf) commit-chain 🌊.
 NOCUST is a layer 2 solution to scale blockchains such as Ethereum and it works today on the mainet!
-We refer the interested developer to an introduction of NOCUST systems [here](https://blog.liquidity.network/2018/11/21/nocust-101/), we provide extensive details in our [background section](), and for the formal geeks we provide a proper [paper](https://eprint.iacr.org/2018/642.pdf).
+We refer the interested developer to an introduction of NOCUST systems [here](https://blog.liquidity.network/2018/11/21/nocust-101/), we provide extensive details in our [background section](), and for the formal geeks we provide a proper [paper](https://eprint.iacr.org/2018/642.pdf) 🤓 .

 In this document, we describe the client library that allows developers to build wallets or dApps with *full commit-chain capabilities*.
 The library enables you to:

-* Deposit (convert Ethereum to commit-chain coins)
+* Deposit (convert Ethereum ➡️ commit-chain coins)
-* Withdraw (convert commit-chain coins to Ethereum)
+* Withdraw (convert commit-chain coins ➡️ Ethereum)
-* Make payments from address A to B
+* Make payments from address A ➡️ B
-* Make atomic swaps from address A to B
+* Make atomic swaps between address A ↔️ B

 The library currently supports Ether or ERC-20 tokens.
+Once Ether or tokens are on a commit-chain, we refer to them as fast, free (and furious?) assets, for example fETH, or fTOKEN.
 Transactions on the commit-chain **cost zero gas** and are **instant** enabling plenty new use-cases 😱.
 The client internally ensures the security of the commit-chain wallet by monitoring the smart-contract of the commit-chain operator (Henry) and the state of the commit-chain.

+The following figure illustrates the diffrent roles of each component in a NOCUST commit-chain.
+Bob is the one running the NOCUST client library to interact with Henry, the NOCUST operator and the smart contract.

 ![NOCUST setup](https://raw.githubusercontent.com/guifel/nocust-client-doc/master/img/setup.png)

-The figure above illustrates the diffrent roles of each component in a NOCUST payment system.
-Bob is the one running the NOCUST client library to interact with Henry, the NOCUST operator and the smart contract.

 ## Installation